 Pharmacokinetics constrain the schedule.
 Thymalfasin has a short elimination half-life of approximately 2 hours, and this rapid clearance means the drug does not accumulate with repeated dosing such as the twice-weekly regimen used for chronic indications.
 That short half-life is also why acute critical-illness research has tested far more frequent dosing rather than higher single doses.

 Across the broader literature, common research dosing is 1.6 mg given twice weekly or daily, with durations from one to eight weeks depending on the trial.
-The 1.6 mg unit dose is essentially the only one validated in registration data; deviations are investigational.
+The 1.6 mg unit dose is essentially the only one validated in registration data; deviations are unvalidated.

 What the chronic hepatitis B data actually shows#